suncoast-devs/handbook/lessons/cs-classes-simple-database/index.md

 We start by creating a class `EmployeeDatabase` and move our `List<Employee>` inside.
 We make this class property `private` since we do not want code outside of the class to be able to access it.
-All the use must come from the methods we create and allow as `public`.
+All the usage must come from the methods we create and allow as `public`.
 We then create methods to perform the common actions we need, `GetAllEmployees`, `FindOneEmployee`, `AddEmployee`.
 Each of these methods _receives_ data it needs, and return the data it _provides_.
 This